-During 2016, two directors were awarded a cash-settled share-based incentive, which will see a payment made if the Company is acquired by a third party before 30 June 2020.
-The amount payable under the award varies depending on the acquisition price, subject to a minimum amount payable.
+During 2016, two directors were awarded a cash-settled share-based incentive, which will see a payment made if the Company is acquired by a third party before 30 June 2021 (revised).
+The amount payable under the award varies depending on the acquisition price.

-A senior employee has also been granted a cash settled share based incentive award, which vests if a controlling interest in the Company is acquired by a third party at any time while the holder remains an employee.
+A senior employee was also granted a cash settled share-based incentive award, which vests if a controlling interest in the Company is acquired by a third party at any time while the holder remains an employee.